lucasjoliveau/doc/fr/developer/reference/frontend/framework_overview.md

 ### Services

-[Services](services.html#frontend-services) are long lived pieces of code that provide a feature.
+[Services](services#frontend-services) are long lived pieces of code that provide a feature.
 They may be imported by components (with `useService`) or by other services.
 Also, they can declare a set of dependencies.
 In that sense, services are basically a DI (dependency injection) system.
-For example, the `notification` service provides a way to display a notification, or the `rpc` service is the proper way to perform a request to the Odoo server.
+For example, the `notification` service provides a way to display a notification, or the `rpc` service is the proper way to perform a request to the Konvergo ERP server.

 The following example registers a simple service that displays a notification every 5 second: